 Have You Been a Victim of a Defective Product?

 The Starbucks under-filling lawsuit provides a good example of just how important it is for merchants to fairly market their products.
 If you feel you’ve been a victim of false advertising, you may be eligible for compensation.
-Contact our office for more information and to schedule a free case evaluation to see if you qualify.
+Contact defective product attorneys for more information and to schedule a free case evaluation to see if you qualify.